So, what’s going on with your locks? Why exactly is your hair thinning? And the biggest question: can you go bald from postpartum hair loss?

 Although bald spots and excessive shedding can be alarming for new moms, this process is totally normal and can be expected.

-Dealing with postpartum hair loss is stressful, but we have a few tips and tricks to help you get through the awkward postpartum hair loss stage and back to feeling more like yourself again.
+Dealing with postpartum hair loss is stressful, but we have a few tips and tricks to help you get through and back to feeling more like yourself again.

 In this article 📝